veritrans/SNAP-Woocommerce/README.md

-Veritrans WooCommerce Payment Gateway
+Midtrans WooCommerce - Wordpress Payment Gateway Module
 =====================================

+Midtrans :heart: WooCommerce!
-Let your WooCommerce store integrated with Veritrans payment gateway.
+Let your WooCommerce store integrated with Midtrans payment gateway.

 ### Description

-Veritrans payment gateway is an online payment gateway that is highly concerned with customer experience (UX).
+Midtrans payment gateway is an online payment gateway.
 They strive to make payments simple for both the merchant and customers.
-With this plugin you can make your WooCommerce store using Veritrans payment.
+With this plugin you can allow online payment on your WooCommerce store using Midtrans payment gateway.

 Payment Method Feature:

-- VT Web

-Additional & Optional feature:

-- VT Web Online Installment
-- VT Web Offline Installment
-- VT Web BIN Promo (discount)

-See documentation below on how to use additional features.
+- Midtrans Snap Fullpayment

 ### Installation